forthy42/net2o/wiki/eu-gdpr.md

 subject deactivates the setting of cookies in the Internet browser used, not all functions of our website may be entirely usable.

+## 3a.
+HSTS & HPKP ##

+We advise your browser when visiting this site to memorize that this site is only reachable encrypted, and to memorize the key used for the encryption.
+This information is stored by your browser and it will not try later to open an unencrypted information.
+To delete this information please consult the manual of your browser.

 ## 4. Collection of general data and information ##

 The website of the net2o secure communication collects a series of general